filip1/dearmep/README.md

 We appreciate contributions from the community!

-Before you get started, please take a moment to review our [`CONTRIBUTING`](CONTRIBUTING) guidelines.
+Before you get started, please take a moment to review our [contribution guidelines](CONTRIBUTING.md).

 Ideally discuss your planned contributions with members of the core team in a GitHub Issue beforehand.